purushottam22/purushottam22.github.io/README.md

 ### About Me

-Hello, I am Purushottam Kumar, a third year computer science undergraduate student at [National Institute of Technology, Durgapur](https://nitdgp.ac.in/)
+Hello, I am Purushottam Kumar, a third year computer science undergraduate student at [NIT, Durgapur](https://nitdgp.ac.in/)

 I commit myself and ensure that I will make a positive contribution with full devotion to achieve organizational goals through my knowledge, skill, hard work and enthusiasm.